tawi1/DotsTrafficCity/docs/source/trafficCar.rst

 Exiting parking states
 ~~~~~~~~~~~~

 #.
-The Pedestrian enters :ref:`pedestrian parking node <pedestrianNode>`, if available.
+The Pedestrian enters the :ref:`pedestrian parking node <pedestrianNode>`, if available.
 #.
 The parking car removes link with :ref:`TrafficNode <trafficNode>`.
 #.
-Ignition state system begins (if enabled in :ref:`ignition config <carIgnitionConfig>`).
+Ignition state system starts (if enabled in :ref:`ignition config <carIgnitionConfig>`).
 #.
-Once the car has started the engine, the car will start to move.
+Once the car has started the engine, the car starts moving.

 .. _trafficAvoidance:

 Avoidance
 ----------------

-| Avoidance is used in case of stuck vehicles.
+| Avoidance is used in the case of stuck vehicles.
 Currently enabled in the following situations:
-	* Cyclical obstacle of cars getting stuck in each other (:ref:`avoidance config <trafficAvoidanceConfig>`).
+	* A cyclical obstacle where cars get stuck in each other (:ref:`avoidance config <trafficAvoidanceConfig>`).
-	* A car collided frontally with another car (:ref:`collision config <trafficCollisionConfig>`).
+	* A car has collided frontally with another car (:ref:`collision config <trafficCollisionConfig>`).

 	.. image:: /images/entities/trafficCar/avoidance/AvoidanceExample1.png
 	`Cyclical obstacle example.`